 At a Glance

-Much of this material came from submissions to the magazine and includes correspondence between Claire and Mark and Dorothy Van Doren.
+Much of this material came from submissions to the literary magazine "Voyages" and includes correspondence between Claire and Mark and Dorothy Van Doren.
 There are also works by Robert Lax, Allen Tate, John Taglibue relating to Mark Van Doren.

 Using the Collection

 You will need to make an appointment in advance to use this collection material in the Rare Book and Manuscript Library reading room.
 You can schedule an appointment once you've submitted your request through your Special Collections Research Account.